lukaneek/cicd-pipeline/README.md

 7. add secrets to github

 8. add a repository into dockerhub this is where all the images will be kept for the github repository code.
-Name the dockhub reposiotry the same as the github repository.
+Name the dockhub reposiotry the same as the github repository .